pjlsergeant/multimedia-trust-and-certification/README.md

 # Abstract

-Various neural network technologies appear to be able to already generate convincing images, audio, and video of events that didn't happen, or happened differently to their portrayl in that video.
+Various neural network technologies appear to be able to already generate convincing images, audio, and video of events that didn't happen, or happened differently to their portrayal in that video.
 Soon that generated multimedia will become very difficult to distinguish from authentic recordings.

-This changes the mental paradigm that possession of multimedia purporting to show an event means that even most likely occured -- seeing will no longer be believing.
+This changes the mental paradigm that possession of multimedia purporting to show an event means that event most likely occured -- seeing will no longer be believing.

 Generation of fake multimedia already exists today, but its generation involves a lot of time and work, so authentic media occurs far more regularly than faked media.
 The work needed to generate this media is likely to diminish significantly in the next few years.